numaproj/numaflow/docs/user-guide/sinks/user-defined-sinks.md

 These repositories contain complete working examples of user-defined sinks with various response types and error handling patterns.

-### ⚠️ **Reminder**
+### **Reminder**

 Always validate that the number of responses equals the number of incoming messages before returning your response to the sidecar.
-Incorrect response counts or missing IDs will cause pipeline errors.
+Incorrect response counts or missing IDs will stall the pipeline.

-## Example User-defined Sink Vertex Configuration
+## Example User-Defined Sink Vertex Configuration

 ```yaml
 spec: